bhamrick/leaderboard/README.txt

-This is a base for creating a pyramid-based heroku app.
-Setting it up essentially involves replacing APPNAME with your desired application name everywhere.
-This code is free to use however you'd like, don't ask me for permission.
-If you find some issues with it, report them to bhamrick AT mit.edu
+A simple leaderboards site, created for the purpose of Pokemon records while we wait for the SpeedRunsLive leaderboards.
+If you find issues with the code , report them to bhamrick AT mit.edu